The Advice and Counselling Service works with staff at QM to support students. Here are some resources aimed at members of staff:

 The Advice and Counselling Service runs a number of workshops during the year to help staff support students.
 These include Immigration Rules and Working with International Students - the Implications of Culture.

-Staff can find more information and book onto courses through the Learning Institute.
+Staff can find more information and book onto courses through the Centre for Academic and Professional Development.

 We also run Mental Health Awareness workshops, in collaboration with the College's Mental Health Coordinator.
 These enable staff to develop their understanding of mental health and will provide an opportunity to learn skills and strategies for responding to a variety of situations presented by students.